 Review Your Budget

 Take a look at your budget to determine how much home you can afford.
-It’s best to think of it in terms of the maximum monthly payment you would be comfortable with, and then run a mortgage calculator to determine the purchase price.
+It’s best to think of it in terms of the maximum monthly payment you would be comfortable with, and then run a mortgage calculator (you can find one here or check out Zillow’s version here) to determine the purchase price.
 Don’t forget to consider an increase in utilities.

 If you don’t have a monthly budget, now is the time to make one and stick to it.